eggplantbren/ImageCube/README.md

 If you have ffmpeg installed this will also generate a video that you can watch, in python/images/movie.mkv.
-If you don't have ffmpeg you'll still get all the frames and the data file will still be generated.
+If you don't have ffmpeg you'll still get all the frames as .png files, and the data file will still be generated, despite the error message.

 ## Running the analysis on the example data